 For someone with two or less DUI convictions whose sentence is over 5 years old, he must apply for rehabilitation in a process called Streamlined Rehabilitation.

 Individuals with recent or multiple DUI convictions must apply for a Temporary Residence Permit. which can take six months to a year to complete.

 If travelling internationally and you have either an open DUI or a conviction or ARD in your past, it is best to call the US Embassy in that country to inquire about your ability to enter.

 If you are charged with a crime, your livelihood could be impacted as a result of the arrest.
 You should contact an experienced criminal defense attorney to discuss the possible outcomes.
-The lawyers at Ellis B. Klein & Associates have decades of experience in thousands of court cases ranging from speeding to homicide.
+The lawyers at Klein Burdett & Associates have decades of experience in thousands of court cases ranging from speeding to homicide.
 We have a 5 Star client rating and have over 200 5 Star reviews from former clients on Avvo.com.
 Reviews can be found here.
 Call us at (800) 536-0501 for a free, in-depth consultation.
 We will gladly answer all of your questions to guide you in the right direction.